-The visit by the Customer or their representative, to undertake a Pre-completion Inspection of the New Home should be arranged by appointment between the parties from 5 calendar days (earlier by mutual agreement) after the Notice to Complete has been served to enable the Customer (or their representative) to see the New Home in its virtually complete condition, but with sufficient time to enable the Developer to remedy, where practical, any outstanding Snags or incomplete items before Legal Completion.
+If the customer wishes to engage a suitably qualified inspector to undertake a Pre-completion Inspection, this should be arranged by appointment between the parties after the notice to complete has been served, but with sufficient time to enable the Developer to remedy, where practical, any outstanding Snags or incomplete items before Legal Completion.

-Where not practical to remediate prior to Legal Completion agreement should be reached with the Customer on the timescale for remediation.
+Where not practical to remediate prior to Legal Completion (Settlement in Scotland), agreement should be reached with the Customer on the timescale for remediation.
 It is expected that in most situations a Developer should be able to resolve an After-Sales issue or problem within 30 calendar days, other than where there is a substantial reason for delay.